ankamsarav/node-rest-template/README.md

     - on OSX, install [home brew](http://brew.sh/) and type `brew install node`
     - on Windows, use the installer available at [nodejs.org](http://nodejs.org/)

-- Make sure Postgres is installed on your machine, especially postgresql93-devel (development header files and libraries) (without this, `npm install` will fail).
+- Install Postgres and postgresql93-devel (development header files and libraries)

 - Create a database called `demo` and create the tables needed by the app